 Morning Glory Breakfast Muffins

 Delicious and satisfying morning glory breakfast muffins, packed with apples, carrots and cranberries.
 Naturally sweetened with no added sugar!
-The perfect weekday breakfast to eat on the go.
+Breakfast-on-the-go just got better.
 Vegan & Gluten Free. <jump to recipe>

 Let's talk about weekday mornings.
-And not just any morning – I'm talking about those mornings where you might have slept in a little longer than you should have, and now you're madly dashing around the house trying to get ready for the day.
-And as happy as you are about leaving the house with a moderately wrinkle-free outfit – in record time, for that matter– there's one thing keeping you from rock-star status.
+And not just any morning.
+I'm talking about those mornings where you slept in a little longer than you should have, so now you're madly dashing around the house trying to get ready.
+And as happy as you are about leaving the house with a moderately wrinkle-free outfit, there's one thing keeping you from rock-star status.
 Tummy grumbles.
 That's right, you forgot breakfast.
-But I don't need to be the one to remind you.
-I'm sure your stomach already does a good job of that.
-On a bad day, mine could growl so loud that it's heard by colleagues, friends, or that random guy on the sidewalk…it's terribly embarrassing.
-And, I don't know about you, but when my stomach is mid war-cry, it's tempting to eat almost anything to make it shut up.
+But I don't need to be the one to remind you: your stomach is already doing a good job of letting you (and everyone in the vicinity) know it.
+And when your stomach is mid war-cry, you want to eat anything in arms-reach to just make it shut up.
+Right?

 MORNING GLORY BREAKFAST MUFFINS